Why CGS?

 College Acceptances

-100% of CGS students go one to attend higher education.
+100% of CGS students go on to attend higher education.
 Our students have been accepted at institutions that include:

 And many more!
 See Full List Below.